Academic Foundation Courses

 ENGL 96 Accelerated Learning Program Developmental Composition II (2 Credits)

-The Accelerated Learning Program Developmental Writing II course is a 2.0 credit companion to the 4.0 credit English 102 course.
-The ALP track is designed to move students swiftly through intensive, critically rigorous 6-hour versions of the required college level composition courses.
-The course reinforces college level writing skills introduced but not yet mastered in previous composition classes.
+This course is a 2-credit companion to the 4-credit English 102 course.
+The Accelerated Learning Program track is designed to move students swiftly through intensive, critically rigorous 6-hour versions of the required college level composition courses.
+The course reinforces college-level writing skills introduced but not yet mastered in previous classes.

 Co-Requisite: ENGL 102